Alaska: Deep Backcountry

 How difficult is this trip?

 This is considered a moderately difficult backcountry backpacking adventure.
-You will be backpacking and hiking off-trail over steep, hilly, and uneven terrain, often covering more than 6 miles in a day with up to 2,000 feet of elevation gain/loss.
+You will be backpacking and hiking off-trail over steep, hilly, and uneven terrain, often covering more than six miles in a day with up to 2000′ of elevation gain/loss.
 Our longest day will be hiking 12 miles with a daypack.
 You may encounter short stretches of thick vegetation and may also experience Alaska’s diverse selection of insect species.
 You will be camping in a very remote wilderness, sleeping in tents, relieving yourself in places with a stunning view, and sometimes enjoying all of the above in the rain.
 Our support staff will be with us for the entirety of the adventure helping us carry group supplies and helping us see the true Alaskan experience.

 What are the arrival & departure details?